GuidionOps/terraform-cloud-deployer/README.md

 Although the orb file is named `terraform-cloud-deployer.yaml`, it's actually deployed to the name `iac-deployer`.
 This is to maintain API abstraction for developer usage, and means we are unshackled from specific tooling.

+It's also important to understand that the orb versions have no relation to git tags, hashes, or anything else.
+They're automatically incremented with the relevant `circleci` publish command (see below).
+This means that although — strictly speaking — this isn't the proper place for the orb file, it has no practical effect, since completely different publication methods are in use.
+If we were to use something like Gitlab in future though, then this file should move home to it's own repo.

 Test changes with:

 ```